 SQL and MySQL might be different but have similarities to help achieve scalability, efficiency, and better performance for the interested parties.
-Ultimately, the decision to pick one over the other will depend on your specific requirements and the benefits each offer.
-Therefore, you should not learn about the differences between SQL and MySQL with the intention of choosing one over the other.
-You should instead learn the differences between both database management tools in order to gain a basic understanding of the syntax and usage.
+Ultimately, the decision to pick one over the other will depend on your specific requirements and the benefits each offers.
+Therefore, you should not learn about the differences between SQL and MySQL to choose one over the other.
+You should instead learn the differences between both database management tools to gain a basic understanding of the syntax and usage.

 Frequently Asked Questions

-SQL is not really a complex language.
-It is a basic language with a fixed format and does not really have so many updates.
+Ans: SQL is not a complex language.
+It is a basic language with a fixed format and does not have so many updates.
 Therefore, if you put your mind to it you could learn it easily.